C-8 Best Interests decisions

 Best Interests

 Deciding in a person’s best interests uses the same process as good clinical practice and shared decision-making.
-It is no different from deciding with a patient who has capacity in principle; you put yourself in the person’s place and use their thought processes and factors they consider essential.
+It is no different from determining a treatment or course of action with a patient who has capacity, except that you put yourself in the person’s place and use their thought processes and factors they would consider essential.

-I have reviewed the different approaches available when deciding for someone lacking the ability, and I concluded that the UK best interests process was better than the other options.
-The review details how to undertake a best interests decision focused on the most challenging cases but applies to all decisions if a person cannot agree.
-Some essential principles should guide you in daily practice.
+I have reviewed the different approaches available when making decisions on behalf of someone lacking the capacity, and I concluded that the UK best interests process was the best option.
+The review outlines how to make a best interests decision, focusing on the most challenging cases, but also applies to all decisions when a person cannot agree.
+Several essential principles should guide your daily practice.

 Proportionality